The Best Garlic Presses for Home Cooks Who Are Sick of Sticky Fingers

 Do I need to use a garlic press to mince garlic?

-No, but they can be helpful.
-That said, many professional chefs prefer mincing garlic by hand or using other gadgets they already have in their kitchen cabinets.
+Of course not.
+Many professional chefs prefer mincing garlic by hand or using other gadgets they already have in their kitchen cabinets.
+But they can be helpful.
 “Honestly, I’d rather use a microplane or zester,” suggests chef and cookbook author Nini Nguyen.
-“It’s faster, easier to clean, and you can use it for citrus, cheese, ginger…all kinds of things.
+“It’s faster, easier to clean, and you can use it for citrus, cheese, ginger, all kinds of things.
 If I’m working with a ton of garlic, I’ll throw it into a food processor.
-I know some people love garlic presses, but to me, they’re just not worth the hassle of cleaning.”
+I know some people love garlic presses, but to me they’re just not worth the hassle of cleaning.”

 Can I put a garlic press in the dishwasher?

-Many garlic presses are dishwasher-safe—especially stainless-steel models—but always check the manufacturer’s instructions.
+Many garlic presses are dishwasher-safe—almost all the stainless steel models you’ll find are—but always check the manufacturer’s instructions.
 Presses with removable baskets or flip-out plates are usually easiest to clean.
 Whatever you do, rinse it immediately to get any stuck-on bits out.

 Can I press unpeeled cloves?